-Forensic psychologists work in the healthcare and legal systems, assisting physicians and courts to determine the mental state, competency for trial, fair sentencing, and other aspects, of patients suspected or convicted of crimes.
-To become a forensic psychologist and find work, at least a bachelor's degree in psychology is required.
-However, completion of a graduate degree (master's, Ph.D., or Psy.D.) in psychology, followed by licensure and certification, can increase employment and salary opportunities significantly.
+Forensic psychologists work in the healthcare and legal systems, assisting physicians and courts in determining a suspect's mental state, competency for trial, fair sentencing options, and other aspects of patients suspected or convicted of crimes.
+To become a forensic psychologist, at least a master's degree in psychology is required.
+However, completion of a Ph.D. or Psy.D. in Psychology can increase employment and salary opportunities significantly.
 Below is an overview of the requirements needed to become a forensic psychologist.

-|Projected Job Growth (2012-2022)||12% (for all types of psychologists)*|
+|Projected Job Growth (2016-2026)||14% (for all types of psychologists)*|

-|Median Salary (2014)||$60,631 annually**|
+|Median Salary (2019)||$66,906**|

-Source: *U.S. Bureau of Labor Statistics; **Payscale.com
+Sources: *U.S. Bureau of Labor Statistics; **Payscale.com

 To become a forensic psychologist, it is beneficial to have a minor in law.
 Some forensic psychologists have doctorates in both psychology and law.
 Because the application of forensic psychology deals specifically with how psychology works with the law, most jobs require varying levels of legal studies.
 This is a relatively new facet of psychology and forensic psychologists are encouraged to participate in continuing education programs throughout their careers.